openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 You can find the link to the available voices at the [Piper README](https://github.com/rhasspy/piper).

-Each voice model is composed of two files a onnx runtime model file with extension '.onnx' and a model config file with extension '.onnx.json'.
+Each voice model is composed of two files an onnx runtime model file with extension '.onnx' and a model config file with extension '.onnx.json'.
 For the add-on to load your voices you need both to be named equal (obviously excluding their extensions).

 You should place both voice files at '<OPENHAB_USERDATA>/piper/'.